hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 `list [a [! "here"] a [#type "b" ! "there"]]`

 [15:14:29](#fSgeGvGhINlkChs830x5qA9z0ibP6yxDLXaNDl_CLi8) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 @hiiamboris I don‚Äôt understand.
 What separate logic?
-Also, it doesn‚Äôt look like anything I want to produce, there‚Äôs `!` in it Ì†ΩÌ∏â
+Also, it doesn‚Äôt look like anything I want to produce, there‚Äôs `!` in it üòâ

 [15:14:46](#ABcP-I2-UpDCVI815Sa-61i-aH-_gR6-Vnb2DSD1TWA) <hiiamboris (NOT THIS ONE)>: ok I'll change `!`